 The regulation amending Regulation (EU) No 910/2014 as regards establishing a framework for a European Digital Identity [i.1], commonly referred to as eIDAS 2, provides a framework for use of digital signatures and electronic identities based on an EU Digital Identity Wallet for a pan-European infrastructure supporting electronic identities, authentication and signatures.
 The amended regulation includes requirements for an commercially provided infrastructure of "trust services" which supports the European Digital Identity Framework.
 One of the supporting trust services identified in eIDAS 2 [i.1] is an electronic ledger which may be provided by a single body, or distributed access several providers which are permissioned to provide a distributed ledger in the form of a Permissioned Distributed Ledger.

-A set of reports and specification primarily at supporting digital signatures under the current Regulation (EU) No 910/2014 have been developed by ETSI Technical Committee on electronic Signatures and Trust Infrastructure (: see https://portal.etsi.org/TB-SiteMap/esi/esi-activities).
-TC ESI is currently developing a further set of specifications in support of the amended Regulation (EU) No 910/2014 including support for the EU Digital Identity Wallet and additional trust services such as electronic ledgers (see https://portal.etsi.org//tb.aspx?tbid=607&SubTB=607#/). eIDAS 2 defines specific requirements for "Qualified Trust Service" which are overseen by national regulatory bodies and are given a form of legal presumption.
+A set of reports and specification primarily at supporting digital signatures under the current Regulation (EU) No 910/2014 have been developed by ETSI Technical Committee on electronic Signatures and Trust Infrastructure (see ETSI TC ESI activities).
+ETSI TC ESI is currently developing a further set of specifications in support of the amended Regulation (EU) No 910/2014 including support for the EU Digital Identity Wallet and additional trust services such as electronic ledgers (see ETSI portal TC ESI). eIDAS 2 defines specific requirements for "Qualified Trust Service" which are overseen by national regulatory bodies and are given a form of legal presumption.

 The present document considers the application of PDL to qualified trust services under the amended Regulation 910/2014 (eIDAS 2) [i.1].